ramapriyan912001/tp/docs/DeveloperGuide.md

     * This minimizes the number of commands a user has to make in setting up a functional Group.
     * As such, it is better to choose Alternative 1, as this provides the user with a far better user experience.

+**Aspect: Case-sensitivity of `GroupName` parameter in `creategroup` command:**

+* **Alternative 1 (current choice):** `GroupName` is case-sensitive (for instance, `BALI` and `bali` are treated as unique group names, and effectively, unique groups as well).
+  * Pros: Easy to implement.
+  * Pros: If the user goes on multiple trips to the same place, they can keep track of multiple groups by adding multiple groups of a similar name, different by case.
+  * Pros: If multiple groups of users go on trips to the same place, they can keep track of multiple trips by adding multiple groups of a similar name, different by case.
+  * Pros: Provides the user with a greater level of flexibility and user-choice.
+  * Cons: Possibility of user referring to the wrong group in commands due to creation of multiple-groups with the same names but in different case.

+* **Alternative 2 :** `GroupName` is not case-sensitive.
+  * Pros: Difficult to implement.
+  * Pros: Safeguards user from erroneously referring to the wrong group in commands.
+  * Cons: Difficult for users who go on a trip to the same place multple times to keep track of their trips.
+  * Cons: Difficult to keep track of trips or groups if multiple groups of users go on trips to the same place.
+  * Cons: User has limited flexibility and restricted user-choice.

+* **Justification**
+  * The two cases described in the alternatives, where multiple groups of the same name are necessary, are quite prevalent.
+  * Moreover, we trust the user to be careful with the casing of the `GroupName` when entering the commands.
+  * As such, we chose to make the `GroupName` parameter case-sensitive.

+* **Improvements**
+  * The solution of making the `GroupName` parameter case-sensitive to permit users to create groups of the same name should the use case demand it is not ideal.
+  * In the long-term, we plan to make `GroupName` case-insensitive, but this will require changes to the command.
+  * One such change currently being worked on is to include a `DATETIME` parameter for this command, so that users who go on multiple trips to the same location at different times can keep track of their trips.
+  * Other solutions are necessary to satisfy the use case wherein different sets of members wish to go on a trip to the same location at the same time and wish to create groups of the same name.
+  * A solution that is being considered is to check for uniqueness of the group by checking that the members in each group are different.
+  * However, this will require changes to other commands as presently most commands operate on the assumption that `GroupName` is unique (case-sensitivity considered).

 ### Delete Group Feature